How to buy the best Blu-ray playerBack to advice guides

 Who makes them?

-The main manufacturers of Blu-ray players are big-name brands such as LG, Samsung, Sony and Panasonic, although other well-known companies also produce them, including Toshiba, Philips and Yamaha.
+The main manufacturers of Blu-ray players are big-name brands such as LG, Samsung, Sony and Panasonic, although other well-known companies also produce them, including Toshiba, Philips, Pioneer, and Yamaha.

 How do I choose a good Blu-ray player?

-Consider the features that you’ll really need and use.
-There’s no point paying a premium and buying a 3D or even 4K model, if you don’t have a TV that supports it.
+So you want good Blu-ray quality, but what else?
+Consider the features that you'll really need and use.
+There's no point paying a premium and buying a 3D-capable or even a 4K-upscaling model if you don't have a TV that supports it.